 An example of a Cape Malay culinary feast.
 Photo courtesy The Cellars-Hohenort

-We can also be thankful for their delectable melktert (milk tart) and potjiekos (a meat, veggie and rice dish, flavoured with wine or stock, cooked over a fire) which continue to be popular celebratory meal choices.
+We can also be thankful for their delectable melktert (milk tart) and potjiekos (a meat, veggie and rice dish, flavoured with wine or stock, cooked over a fire) which continues to be popular celebratory meal choice.

-The darker side to this burgeoning food trade, of course, was the forced arrival of Javanese slaves in the 18th century.
+A darker side to this burgeoning food trade was the forced arrival of Javanese slaves in the 18th century.
 Back then they were often hired as chefs in Dutch households, and their distinctive gourmet influences have survived and can still be tasted in today’s Cape Malay dishes.

 Like a hearty, tasty stew, Cape Town’s flavour has improved with the addition of new and exciting residents.
-A dash of German, Italian, Chinese, French, Portuguese and Flemish populations have added variety to the Mother City’s cultural melting pot.
+German, Italian, Chinese, French, Portuguese and Flemish populations have added dashes of variety to the Mother City’s cultural melting pot.

-Whether you fancy an authentic Cape Malay beef curry and roti, or a filling bobotie, you’re sure to find these signature dishes at the following establishments:
+Fancy an authentic Cape Malay beef curry and roti, or a filling bobotie?
+You’re sure to find these signature dishes and many more culinary treats at the following establishments:

 For koeksisters, samoosas and curries, try